wp-plugins/wp-symposium-toolbar/readme.txt

 * WP Symposium sites - Notify your users of new mails and new friend requests, while linking to their WP Symposium mailbox and friends' list
 * Show the Toolbar to non logged-in members, with links to your Login page along with the welcome message you wish
 * Style the Toolbar your way: custom colours, gradient, transparency, shadow, fonts, for the Toolbar and its menus
-* Preview mode at the styling page  :-)
+* Real-time preview mode at the styling page  :-)
 * Import / export the plugin settings, ideal for backups or exchanging those settings accross your sites

 == Installation ==